Vocademy

 The loudness of sound is measured in a unit called dB SPL (sound pressure level), often called SIL (sound intensity level) and is referenced to 20 micropascals, which is the approximate threshold of human hearing[3].
 Therefore a sound level of 3 dB SPL is twice the power level of the threshold of human hearing.
 60 dB SPL is 1,000,000 times the threshold of human hearing.
 The threshold of pain is about 120 dB SPL or 1,000,000,000,000 times the threshold of hearing.[4]

-The term dB SPL is commonly accepted by engineers.
+The term dB SPL is commonly accepted by electrical engineers.
 Audio technicians use the term SIL.
 The accepted notation for formal scientific writing is Lp/(20 μPa).

 dBA refers to sound pressure measurements where a filter is used to emphasize frequencies in the 3-6 kHz range, where the human ear is most sensitive.